flijnzaad/natural-natural-deduction/README.md

       $ prolog system.pl

-* You can also start up your Prolog interpreter and load the system there, like so:
+* You can also start up your Prolog interpreter and load the system there using `make/0`, like so:

       $ prolog

-      ?- [system].
+      ?- make.

+    * `make/0` consults all source files that have been changed since they were consulted.
-    * This way of loading the knowledge base (`[filename].`) is also useful if you have made changes to the system and want to reload the knowledge base without restarting the interpreter.
+    * This way of loading the knowledge base is also useful if you have made changes to the system and want to reload the knowledge base without restarting the interpreter.

 * The Prolog interpreter can be stopped like so: